stephtelolahy/WildWest/README.md

 # WildWest

-WildWest is an unofficial clone of "Bang!", the Western card game designed by Emiliano Sciarra and released by Italian publisher DV Giochi.
+WildWest is the unofficial clone of "Bang!", the Western card game designed by Emiliano Sciarra and released by Italian publisher DV Giochi.

 ## Features